 2. and 3.
 Bodice in making, with alternate orange and blue sleeves (reversible)

-The sleeves were also inspired by Jennifer Thompson's pattern, and they offers the right shape and look.
-They are round sleeves made of one piece, being almost as curved in the sides as in top, and I chose to make them reversible, with different colours on each side.
-The basic blue side is made of a patterned blue cotton/viscose damask, whereas the reverse side is made of orange silk with a brown/golden pattern.
+The sleeves were also inspired by Jennifer Thompson's dress at Festive Attyre, and they offers the right shape and look.
+They are round sleeves made of one piece, being almost as curved in the sides as in top.
+I chose to make them reversible, with a blue cotton/viscose damask on one side, and orange silk with a brown/golden pattern on the other side.
 The latter is very lush.
 The sleeves are tied to the bodice by two brown strings with golden "aglets" in the bottom.

 For this dress I use a plain brass metal chain as girdle, as seen in the portrait - though hers is without doubt of gold.
 I also made a pendant with green and red stones, attached to a leather cord, also seen in the portrait.
 I tried to make a thin silk partlet with black trimmings, but it turned out too narrow in front, and won't stay in place when I move.
 Guess I have to make a new one eventually.